BrianSturgis/JanWeek3Project/README.md

 - this application is currently not avail on gh pages.

 ## Stretch goals
+- images, styling, and custom animations used in UI.
+- Implement different behaviors/effects/images for different inputs.
+- Include an option that returns the output in reversed order (beginning with the largest number).
+- Add a second form field that takes a name as an input.
+Then update the output so that the program states "Won't you be my neighbor, [name]?" instead of "Won't you be my neighbor?"
 - animated UI
 - unity driven UI
 - Adobe DSP workflow fully integrated